django-haystack/pysolr/README.rst

             ]
         },
     ])

-    # Note that the add method has commit=True by default, so this is
-    # immediately committed to your index.

     # You can index a parent/child document relationship by
     # associating a list of child documents with the special key '_doc'.
 This